-When It's Sleepy Time Down South FREED-POWERS music publishing company, which name is more like
+When It's Sleepy Time Down South

-▲ company, which name is more like the name of a group of attorneys or a business house, may boast of one of the best dance songs from a standpoint of rhythm and a different thought in melody in When It's Sleepy Time Down Sonth.
+REED-POWERS music publishing company, which name is more like the name of a group of attorneys or a business house, may boast of one of the best dance songs from a standpoint of rhythm and a different thought in melody in When It's Sleepy Time Down South.
 The composers are new to me; either they are nom de plumes, or strictly amateurs, being Leon Rene, Otis Rene, and Clarence Muse.
 However, that does not impair the value of the song in any way, shape or manner.